usermac/jcpsdirectory/README.md

 We have a new phone system coming starting now.
 It is in 15% of our locations.
 It changes some numbers and does not correspond to outside numbers in many cases.
 This is an ongoing issue as of 10/2015.

+# Contact
+Brian Ginn can be reached at brian.ginn@jefferson.kyschools.us or phone (5021) 550-0092 EST.

 — Brian